Hopes fade: ISRO has just one week to establish contact with Vikram Lander

 Chandrayaan-2's 27-kg rover Pragyan, which translates to 'wisdom' in Sanskrit, a six-wheeled robotic vehicle.

-The lander carried three scientific payloads to conduct surface and subsurface science experiments, while the rover carried two payloads to enhance our understanding of the lunar surface, according to Isro.
+The lander carried three scientific payloads to conduct surface and subsurface science experiments, while the rover carried two payloads to enhance our understanding of the lunar surface, according to ISRO.